Skip to main content

 Roughly 94% of Maine's forest land is privately owned, and more than half of that land area is open to the public.
 In total, landowners voluntarily open up more than 10 million acres of working farms and forests.

-This access is an incredible privilege, and in order to preserve it, everyone who ventures outdoors needs to understand the contribution that landowners make.
+This access is an incredible privilege, and to preserve it, everyone who ventures outdoors needs to understand the contribution that landowners make.

 Most private landowners are happy to allow outdoor recreation, including hunting and fishing, on their land, as long as their property is treated with respect.